czw0078/large_difference/README.md

-# sparse_representation
+# Improving robustness of deep neural network via large-difference transformation
-Repo of the source code for the paper "Sparse Representation And Adversarial Robustness"
+This is the source code repo for the paper "Improving robustness of deep neural network via large-difference transformation" https://www.sciencedirect.com/science/article/pii/S092523122100504X

+# Requirements
 * [install](https://github.com/fogleman/primitive) the go language and the app "primitive" at ~/go/bin/primitive
 * python 3.7 and tensorflow 1.13 tested
 * git clone this repo